Tu Lan Family Adventure Tour

 • Fitness Preparation: Regularly participating in physical activities (such as yoga, swimming, hiking, running, stair climbing, gym, and some other sports)to maintain physical fitness.
 This ensures that they are able to:

-- Run continuously for 3 kilometres within 30 minutes or walk for 45 minutes.
+- Run continuously for 3 kilometres within 30 minutes.

 - Climb 5 floors continuously without experiencing shortness of breath or dizziness.